lkerr/groundfish-MSE/documentation/econ_module.md

 ## The R code

 ### Options
-We can set some options using the mproc.txt/csv file.
+We can set some options using the mproc.csv file.
 Notably:
 * **EconType :** Multi or Single.
    Multi --> a closure in a stockarea closes everything in that stockarea (no landings of GB Cod if GB haddock is closed) Single --> a closure in a stockarea does not close everything in that stockarea ( landings of GB Cod allowed if GB haddock is closed)